Theremin: Film music

 Russian composer Dmitri Shostakovich was one of the first to incorporate parts for the theremin in orchestral pieces, including a use in his score for the film Odna (Одна, 1931, Leonid Trauberg and Grigori Kozintsev).
 While the theremin was not widely used in classical music performances, the instrument found great success in many motion pictures, notably Spellbound, The Lost Weekend, The Red House (all three written by Miklós Rózsa, the composer who pioneered the use of the instrument in Hollywood scores), The Spiral Staircase, Rocketship X-M, The Day the Earth Stood Still, The Thing from Another World, Castle in the Air, and The Ten Commandments.
 The theremin is played and identified as such in the Jerry Lewis movie The Delicate Delinquent.
 The theremin is prominent in the score for the 1956 short film A Short Vision, which was aired on The Ed Sullivan Show the same year that it was used by the Hungarian composer Mátyás Seiber.
 More recent appearances in film scores include Monster House, Ed Wood, The Machinist and The Electrical Life of Louis Wain (2021), (last three featuring Lydia Kavina), as well as First Man (2018).

 A theremin was not used for the soundtrack of Forbidden Planet, for which Bebe and Louis Barron built disposable oscillator circuits and a ring modulator to create the electronic tonalities used in the film.

 Los Angeles–based thereminist Charles Richard Lester is featured on the soundtrack of Monster House and has performed the US premiere of Gavriil Popov's 1932 score for Komsomol – Patron of Electrification with the Los Angeles Philharmonic and Esa-Pekka Salonen in 2007.

 In Lenny Abrahamson's 2014 film, Frank, Clara, the character played by Maggie Gyllenhaal, plays the theremin in a band named Soronprfbs.

 Theatre and performing arts

 Charlie Rosen, orchestrator of the Broadway musical Be More Chill, credits the show as being the first on Broadway to have a theremin in its band.

+In 2005, composer Lera Auerbach wrote for a theremin in her ballet music for The Little Mermaid by choreographer John Neumaier.
+In 2011 she used it again in her ballet music for Cinderella.